My Health Toolkit®

 Tier 0: These drugs are considered preventive medications under the Affordable Care Act (ACA) and we cover them at no cost to you.

-Tier 1: Drugs on this tier are usually preferred generic drugs.
+Tier 1: Drugs on this tier are usually generic drugs.
 They will typically cost the least amount of money out of your pocket.

-Tier 5: Drugs on this tier are usually preferred specialty drugs that are used to treat complex conditions.
+Tier 5: Drugs on this tier are usually preferred brand-name specialty drugs that are used to treat complex conditions.
 They are typically very expensive.

 Note: Specialty medications are not available through the mail-order program for a 90-day supply.
 This only applies to generic or brand drugs in these tiers.